Bankruptcy Questions Answered: How Much Debt Do I Have to Have to File Bankruptcy in Ohio? [2025 Update]

 • Ability to discharge, or wipe out, the types of debts you have in bankruptcy

 While there is not a minimum amount of debt required to file bankruptcy, there is a maximum debt limit.
-If you plan to file chapter 13 bankruptcy, you can’t have more than $1,257,850 in secured debt or $419,275 in unsecured debt as of July 2020.
-If you need to file a Chapter 13 but you exceed the debt limit, you can file a chapter 11.
+As of early 2025, if you plan to file for chapter 13 bankruptcy in Ohio, you can’t have more than $1,395,875 in secured debt (e.g. car, home) and $465,275 in unsecured debt (e.g. credit cards, medical bills, personal loans).
+If debts surpass these limits, then a debtor will need to file for chapter 7 bankruptcy instead.

 In order to know if bankruptcy will eliminate all your debts, you need an understanding of how, under law, different types of debts cannot be discharged by bankruptcy.
-These non-dischargeable debts include:
+Non-dischargeable debts include:

 • Some tax debts